 - Hydrate.
 Fill a clean jar with 4 tablespoons of coconut milk and 2 cups of water, mixing well.
-Remove the membrane microfilter from cap and immerse the filter in coconut solution.
+Remove the membrane microfilter from the cap and immerse the filter in the coconut solution.
 Let stand for 1 hour.
-If you are using a LifeStraw personal of Flex, immerse the straw into the solution.
+If you are using a LifeStraw personal or Flex, immerse the straw into the solution.

 - Rinse.
 Rinse the hydrated membrane microfilter under tap water for 1 minute, making sure to rinse from both sides.
 Clean the mouthpiece and all surfaces after rinsing.

 - Resume Use.
 To use your LifeStraw again, reinsert the membrane microfilter.
 Skip this step if you are using a LifeStraw personal.